-Cottages in Northumberland have a wide range of dog-friendly holiday cottages to choose from including coastal retreats close to the beach and country cottages in and around the Northumberland National Park.
-Here is a small selection of the dog-friendly holiday cottages available for a short break or holiday:
+Cottages in Northumberland has a wide range of dog-friendly holiday cottages to choose from including coastal retreats close to the beach and country cottages in and around the Northumberland National Park.
+Here is a small selection of the dog-friendly holiday cottages available for a short break or holiday.

 Dog-friendly romantic cottages

 • Hotspur Cottage, Rothbury (sleeps 2 people and 2 dogs)